-Tim is a teaching associate at the University Of Nottingham where he is the module convener of the LLM module, World Trading Systems, and teaches International Law and the Global Economy, Land Law, and Foundations of Tort on the undergraduate program.
-Tim joined the school as a postgraduate researcher in 2015, and concluded his PhD in 2019 under the supervision of Professor Emeritus, Mary Footer and Professor Annamaria La Chimia.
+Tim is the module convener of the LLM module, World Trading Systems, and teaches International Law and the Global Economy, Land Law, and Foundations of Tort on the undergraduate program.
+He joined the School as a postgraduate researcher in 2015, and concluded his PhD in 2019 under the supervision of Professor Emeritus, Mary Footer and Professor Annamaria La Chimia.
 His thesis, "Flexible Regional Economic Integration in Africa: A Historical Look at the East African Community," considered the history of economic integration in Africa and the use of variable geometry to achieve continental integration.
-The unique approaches in his research led him to win the 2020 SIEL-Hart Prize in International Economic Law, and will be published in the Hart series, Studies in International Trade and Investment Law.
+The unique approaches in his research led him to win the 2020 SIEL-Hart Prize in International Economic Law, and was published in the Hart series, Studies in International Trade and Investment Law in April 2022.

 Tim's main research interests are in international economic law, legal history and African and pan-African approaches to international economic law.
 He is also involved in research with the Rights Lab on the role of international trade law in reducing modern slavery and its impacts.

 World Trading Systems (WTO Law) Land law, foundations of tort, public international law.

 Tim's main area of research is international economic law, especially in Africa.
 He is currently working on Trade, Investment and Modern Slavery (TrIMS), focusing on how trade and investment agreements can be harnessed to address modern slavery risks.
 He also does research in public international law, with a leaning towards international law making.
 He is keen to study the place of Africa in the evolution of international law.

 - The political economy of trade policy

 International Trade Law as a tool for curbing modern slavery.